• Indigenous peoples in Canada

 Canada

-In 2010, the Canadian government announced its support for the United Nations Declaration on the Rights of Indigenous Peoples, which was adopted by the United Nations General Assembly in 2007.
-This decision was a reversal of Canada's previous opposition to the Declaration, which he pursued together with Australia, the United States and New Zealand.
-All have reviewed their attitude towards the Declaration.
+In 2010, the Canadian government announced its support for the UNDRIP, which was adopted by the United Nations General Assembly in 2007.
+This decision was a reversal of Canada's previous opposition to the UNDRIP, which it maintained together with Australia, the United States and New Zealand.
+All have reviewed their attitude towards the UNDRIP, and two Crown Governments: the federal government and the provincial government of British Columbia have developed pieces of legislation dedicated to the implementation of the UNDRIP: UN Declaration Act (2023, Canada) and the UNDRIP Act (2021, BC).

-Main challenges for the Indigenous Peoples of Canada
+Main challenges for Indigenous Peoples in Canada

-Possible progress for the Indigenous Peoples of Canada
+Possible Progress for Indigenous Peoples in Canada

 In late 2016, the Prime Minister announced new bilateral mechanisms between the federal government and the three national representative bodies for Indigenous Peoples: the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis nation.
 Such a formalized relationship between the federal government and Indigenous Peoples is certainly a step to improve relationships and work in a more collaborative manner.